 Professor Gaye LeBlanc-Germain, a Texas native, has been building the OU harp department since 1997.
-Under her leadership, the addition of two new Lyon & Healy Concert Grand harps was purchased in 2003 and 2005 by generous donors.
+Under her leadership, two new Lyon & Healy Concert Grand harps were purchased in 2003 and 2005 by generous donors.
 The harp program includes harp ensemble, harp orchestral literature and pedagogy.

 Mrs. LeBlanc-Germain has been principal harpist with the Oklahoma City Philharmonic since 1996.
 She has also played principal harp with the Tulsa Opera, Roswell (NM) Symphony, Lawton Philharmonic, and also currently principal harpist with the Fort Smith (AR) Symphony since 2003.
 LeBlanc-Germain is also adjunct harp faculty with Oklahoma City University, University of Central Oklahoma, and recently accepted a one year position on the faculty of the University of North Texas for the 2005-2006 academic year commuting two days a week.
 She has been harp faculty with the Oklahoma Summer Arts Institute from 1999-2004, Blue Lake Fine Arts Camp, and principal harpist with the OK Mozart Festival.

 A tireless and enthusiastic pedagogue, Mrs. LeBlanc-Germain has been President or Vice-President of the Oklahoma City Harp Society for five years organizing student recital, guest artists or master classes.
 Her students have been national competition winners and members of Tanglewood Institute and Interlochen Fine Arts camp and Academy.